-With a dedicated space for your crafting, you don’t have to put your project away.
+You don’t have to put your project away with a dedicated space for your crafting.
 It is easy to see and is waiting for you to grab when you have a few minutes to spare.
 If it is hidden, it is out of sight and out of mind.

 It would be best if you had a spot to work and have all your supplies together.
 I am sure that all knitters have heard the phrase, “If I sit, I knit.”
 Substitute your favorite craft for “knit.”
-I know it probably won’t rhyme, but it is a good memory trick.
+It probably won’t rhyme, but it is a good memory trick.

 Maybe a crafting cart might be the answer for your crafting space.